starkfell/100DaysOfIaC/articles/day.15.ci.pt2.md

 ## What are we deploying exactly?

-Now, we are going to connect our CI to CD with a **release pipeline** in Azure DevOps (AZDO).
+Now, we are going to connect our CI to CD with a **release pipeline** in Azure Pipelines.
 We are intentionally working with one of the more complex services to fully integrate into CI/CD, Azure API Management, because it offers *many* opportunities to demonstrate advanced concepts!

 > **NOTE:** Even if you don't use Azure API Management today, you owe it to yourself to follow this example for the IaC and DevOps learning opportunities it brings.